 Suboxone is different; it can be prescribed just like any other kind of medication.
 Quite often, you’ll be allowed to take the pills away with you.
 This is great because it gives you much more personal freedom and autonomy compared to how your life would be if you were on a methadone treatment program.

-If you’re interested in starting a Suboxone program, our online medication assisted treatment program may be right for you.
+If you’re interested in starting an online Suboxone program, our online medication assisted treatment program may be right for you.
 Contact us today to find out.

 Benefits of Suboxone